 We’ll level with you: transitioning from your chemically straightened hair will require some work as you ease into your natural hair.
-It’ll take time, careful trims, in-between maintenance and cute transitioning hairstyles to help you ease your way into your natural texture.
-And that really is the tricky part, finding hairstyles that work for you (and your look!) that can merge two different hair types.
-Read on to check out some of our favorite transitioning hairstyles and tips that you can wear while your hair grows out.
+It’ll take time, careful trims, in-between maintenance and the deployment of some cute transitioning hairstyles to help you ease your way into your natural texture.

 1. The Mini Buzz